Clear House Accountants

 What is an ICO?

-ICO’s were however found to be very risky and due to a lot of fraudulent activity that was carried out by individuals through the ICO process, a lot of questions were raised on the status quo and the future of bitcoins.
-Having no regulatory authority behind it and being a threat to major institutions the currency was expected to fail.
-Moreover, the unpredictable behaviour of bitcoin had made many millionaires and many people bankrupt, resulting in more uncertainty towards its security and stability.
+ICOs were, however, found to be very risky, and due to a lot of fraudulent activity that was carried out by individuals through the ICO process, a lot ofย questions were raised on the status quo and the future of bitcoins.
+Having no regulatory authority behind it and being a threat to major institutions, the currency was expected to fail.
+Moreover, the unpredictable behaviour of Bitcoin has made many millionaires and many people bankrupt, resulting in more uncertainty towards its security and stability.

 Binance was the first cryptocurrency exchange to embrace IEOs by launching its IEO platform called the Binance Launchpad.
 Following Binance, an increasing number of cryptocurrency exchanges announced launching their own Initial Exchange Offering platforms.

-How IEO differs from ICO, STO, and ITO?
+How does IEO differ from ICO, STO, and ITO?

 ITO is the same as an ICO; the only difference is that not every tokenized blockchain project launches a new coin.
 ITO is the preferred term for all the projects using Ethereum blockchain to create a tool allowing functions like revenue share or burning tokens.
 However, ICO is more commonly used than ITO, and now we rarely see the term ITO being used in the industry.